tobylockley/BizeoEthernet/README.txt

 Following is a listing of the BizeoClass methods:

-NOTE: Some return value differs from what is returned by the web service.
+NOTE: Some return values differ from what is returned by the web service.
       This is to provide consistency between the functions and provide a more meaningful return value (i.e. less than zero = error).